 View this post on Instagram

-Some concretions are split in half, broken into bits or beginning to crack up.
-If you look closely and you might see “growth rings” (layers of sediment deposition) and fossilized shells, leaves, and bones.
+Some concretions are split in half, broken into bits, or beginning to crack up.
+If you look closely, you might see “growth rings” (layers of sediment deposition) and fossilized shells, leaves, and bones.
 Time to put on your paleontologist hat and get a good look at it all!

-So if you are seeking a truly out-of-this-world landscape, head down to Red Rock Coulee to pose beside and admire the massive boulders in southern Alberta.
+So, if you want a truly out-of-this-world landscape, head down to Red Rock Coulee to pose beside and admire the massive boulders in southern Alberta.
 It’s worth the drive!